 For more information on the Tenant Safe Harbor Act, click here.

 There may be relief available to landlords of properties where tenants have not been paying rent.
-As a result of the pandemic, there are moratoriums in place on foreclosures of properties.
-Additionally, homeowners (including landlords and property owners) may be able to access mortgage forbearance through their financial institution.
-For more information on the foreclosure moratorium and mortgage forbearance, see below, Homeowners.
+As a result of the pandemic, there are federal foreclosure moratoriums and NYS foreclosure moratoriums for commercial properties in place.
+Additionally, homeowners (including landlords and property owners) may be able to access mortgage forbearance through their financial institutions.
+For more information on the foreclosure moratoriums and mortgage forbearance, see below, Homeowners.

 Federal Eviction Moratorium

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act included a federal eviction moratorium that took effect on March 27th, 2020 and extends for 120 days for tenants living in “covered dwellings” in “covered properties,” which includes:
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act included a federal eviction moratorium for nonpayment of rent that took effect on March 27th, 2020 and extends for 120 days, through July 24, 2020 (which has not been extended) for tenants living in “covered dwellings” in “covered properties,” which includes:

 - Public Housing